Coke County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-There is very little recourse once this deadline passes.
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+You will receive a notice from the DPS confirming the suspension and its duration.
+There are very limited exceptions to this deadline, so it's crucial to act quickly.

 Automatic License Suspension

-Texas law mandates automatic license suspensions in DUI cases, depending on whether you took a breath or blood test and the results (if any).
+The grounds for automatic license suspension depend on whether you submitted to a breath or blood test and the results of that test.

 If You Took the Breath/Blood Test and Failed

-You should have received a temporary driving permit at the time of your arrest.
-This permit is usually valid until your ALR hearing or until the date your suspension begins, whichever comes first.
+- Temporary Permit: After your arrest, you should have received a temporary driving permit.
+This permit is valid until your ALR hearing or until the suspension officially begins, whichever comes first.

 If You Refused Testing